top of page

 1 Samuel 1:24–28: And when she had weaned him, she took him up with her, along with a three-year-old bull, an ephah of flour, and a skin of wine, and she brought him to the house of the Lord at Shiloh.
 And the child was young.
 25 Then they slaughtered the bull, and they brought the child to Eli.
 26 And she said, “Oh, my lord!
 As you live, my lord, I am the woman who was standing here in your presence, praying to the Lord.
 27 For this child, I prayed, and the Lord has granted me my petition that I made to him.
 28 Therefore I have lent him to the Lord.
 As long as he lives, he is lent to the Lord.”
 And he worshiped the Lord there.

 9. The sanctuary in Shiloh was called a "temple," as noted in 1 Samuel 1:9, 3:3.
-It had doorposts and doors as seen in 1 Samuel 1:9, 3:15.
-It was, therefore, a more durable structure than the old Tent of Meeting (tabernacle).
+It had doorposts and doors, as seen in 1 Samuel 1:9, 3:15.
+Therefore, it was a more durable structure than the old Tent of Meeting (tabernacle).

-10. The tabernacle at Shiloh was presided over by Eli and his wicked sons.
+10. Eli and his wicked sons presided over the Tabernacle at Shiloh.
 Then, through the prophet Samuel, the doom of their house was announced.

 1 Samuel 3:11–13: Then the Lord said to Samuel, “Behold, I am about to do a thing in Israel at which the two ears of everyone who hears it will tingle.
 12 On that day I will fulfill against Eli all that I have spoken concerning his house, from beginning to end.